vuejs/vue-web-component-wrapper/README.md

 window.customElements.define('my-element', CustomElement)
 ```

-Note it works with async components as well - the async component factory will only be called when an instance of the custom element is created on the page:
+It works with async components as well - you can pass an async component factory function that returns a Promise, and the function will only be called when an instance of the custom element is created on the page:

 ``` js
 const CustomElement = wrap(Vue, () => import(`MyComponent.vue`))